-sample is the binding sites for the cyclic AMP receptor protein (CRP), which functions as a transcription factor in Escherichia coli.
-The data set contains 18 sequences, each 105 bp long, which contain 23 sites that have been experimentally determined [19].
-(2) The second test sample is the binding site for the estrogen receptor (ER), which is a ligand-activated enhancer protein that binds to estrogen response elements (EREs).The data set includes 25 genomic sequences, each of which is 200 bp long and contains a single known ERE [10].
-(3) The final data set includes 25 mammalian sequences of 200 bp long that are known to contain binding sites for the transcription factors in the E2F family [6].
+- The first sample is the binding sites for the Cyclic AMP Receptor Protein (CRP), which functions as a transcription factor in Escherichia coli.
+The data set contains 18 sequences, each 105 bp long, which contain 23 sites that have been experimentally determined (Stormo and Hartzell, 1989). - The second test sample is the binding site for the Estrogen Receptor (ER), which is a ligand-activated enhancer protein that binds to Estrogen Response Elements (EREs).
+The data set includes 25 genomic sequences, each of which is 200 bp long and contains a single known ERE (Klinge, 2001). - The final data set includes 25 mammalian sequences of 200 bp long that are known to contain binding sites for the transcription factors in the E2F family (Frith et al., 2004).

 It is important to note the following difference between the above sequences and the simulated ones.

-(1) The background base frequencies are not uniform in these real sequences; (2) The number of mutations are not known; and (3) The mutation rates vary at different positions.
-It is interesting to test whether any of these characteristics in real sequences may pose additional difficulty for our consensusbased motif finding algorithm.
+- The background base frequencies are not uniform in these real sequences. - The number of mutations is not known. - The mutation rates vary at different positions.

+It is interesting to test whether any of these characteristics in real sequences may pose additional difficulty for our consensus-based motif finding algorithm.
 Furthermore, we chose these three examples because they represent three typical cases in motif finding: ERP is a long and well-conserved prokaryotic TF binding site, which is relatively easy to be identified; ERE consists of two conserved sub-motifs separated by a small gap; E2F is a mammalian TF binding motif present in promoter sequences with high GC contents which may mislead an algorithm into a low complexity region.

 Figure 4 shows the sequence logos of the known motifs together with the flanking regions, compared with the motifs predicted by our algorithm.
 As shown, our algorithm has recovered the consensuses of all three real motifs.
-On
+On the other hand, the probabilities of observing a given base at some position are different between the predicted and the real motifs, especially for the CRP motif.
+Further investigation shows that the reason for this partial discrepancy is often due to